frnikho/Area/documentation/SERVICES-SETUP-AND-APP-CONFIGURATION.md

 And click on 'Create'.

-Now create a '.env' or fill your own at root of server directory like example.env and add:
+Now create a `.env` or fill your own at root of server directory like example.env and add:

 ```
 GITHUB_SERVICES_CLIENT_ID=Iv1.9a***********